The ceremony will start promptly at 9 a.m.

 The ceremony will start promptly at 1:30 p.m.

-You are allowed to attend the Commencement ceremony if you are completing your degree requirements during spring or summer 2018 and have Pending or Complete program evaluation status.
+You are allowed to attend the Commencement ceremony if you are completing your degree requirements during spring or summer 2019 and have a Pending or Complete program evaluation status.
 You must also achieve the required cumulative major (and minor, if applicable) grade point average, and minimum credit requirement.
-Specific graduation requirements based on degree and academic level can be found on the University registrar’s webpages:
+Specific graduation requirements based on degree and academic level can be found on the University Registrar’s office webpages:

 Graduation Requirements for Undergraduate Students